tocisz/homepage-data/posts_source/008-Migrating-to-AWS.md

 ## Conclusions

 AWS is lots of services.
 At first it's easy to get lost.
-But its services try to do one simple thing right and combine well.
-After some time spent with AWS it seems natural to use
+But AWS services try to do one simple thing right and combine well.
+After some time spent with them it seems natural to use

 `Route 53 | (CloudFront | S3 && Api Gateway | Lambda | DynamoDB )`